khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-using.md

 ### Feedback

-`feedback.*` design tokens are used to communicate dynamic information about the result of an action, events, or opportunities.
-They often require a user's attention or a user to take action.
+`feedback.*` design tokens are used to communicate dynamic information about the result of an action, event, or opportunity.
+Feedback often requires a user's attention or action.

 Use feedback design tokens when:

-- Notifying a user about system events (for example, errors or successful actions)
+- Notifying a user about a system event (for example, an error or successful action).
-- Promoting new features or important information
+- Promoting a new feature or important information.
 - Providing guidance or additional context

 Examples of custom feedback elements: